Wolverine971/9takes/src/blog/people/musicians/Dua-Lipa.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "This article delves into the personality and life of pop icon Dua Lipa through the lens of Enneagram Type 3.
+      "articleBody": "This article goes into the personality and life of pop icon Dua Lipa through the lens of Enneagram Type 3.
 Recognized for her drive, determination, and capacity to maintain a successful image, Dua embodies the key traits of this Enneagram type.
 The piece explores facets of her life, music career, public controversies, and motivations, all pointing to her Enneagram Type 3 tendencies.", "creator": {
         "@type": "Person",
         "name": "DJ Wayne",